nanxintin/drl-research/one-step-Q/README.md

 # One-step Q in Tensorflow + Keras + OpenAI's Gym

-This is a Tensorflow + Keras implementation of asyncronous one-step Q learning as described in ["Asynchronous Methods for Deep Reinforcement Learning"].
+This is a Tensorflow + Keras implementation of asyncronous one-step Q learning as described in "Asynchronous Methods for Deep Reinforcement Learning".

 It uses Keras to define the deep q network (see model.py), OpenAI's gym library to interact with the Atari Learning Environment (see atari_environment.py), and Tensorflow for optimization/execution (see one-step-Q.py).